Show more

 Important Information

-This policy outlines how Judo Bank Pty Ltd ACN 615 995 581, ACL and AFSL 501091 (Judo, we, us or our) manages certain data under the CDR regime in our capacity as a ‘Data Holder’ under that regime.
+This policy outlines how Judo Bank Pty Ltd ACN 615 995 581, Australian Credit Licence and AFSL 501091 (Judo, we, us or our) manages certain data under the CDR regime in our capacity as a ‘Data Holder’ under that regime.
 Broadly, it describes how you may seek access to, or disclosure of, your ‘CDR data’, how you may correct any CDR data we hold about you and our complaints handling process.

 For information on how we collect, use, disclose, hold, manage, protect and allow you to correct your personal information (including sensitive information or credit-related personal information) please refer to our Privacy Policy.